 The Roma Pass does not include anything in Vatican City.
-You could use the Omnia Pass or the Turbo Pass.

 No, it’s not possible to just visit the Sistine Chapel without visiting the Vatican Museums.

 Go straight up two sets of stairs.
-Walk through:

 Skip the Raphael rooms, and go directly to the Sistine Chapel.